joseaccruz/fishtracker/README.md

 ### Output

-The `ftget.py` script generates one data file (`mysample.dat` in our example), saved in the same directory as the previous files.
+The `ftproc.py` script generates one data file (`sample/myproject.dat` in our example), saved in the same directory as the previous files.

 The data file is a tab separated file containing on line per frame as in this example: